MENTORING MATTERS

 If you are interested in earning the badge, please join our Canvas site and click "Join This Course" in the upper-righthand corner.
 (If you are already a member of the site, you will not see this button.)

-Mentoring Matters Fall 2025 Workshops
+Mentoring Matters Spring 2026 Workshops

-Friday, September 26, 10:00 AM to 12:00 PM
+Friday, February 6, 10:00 AM - 12:00 PM

-This session was offered remotely via Zoom.
+This session is offered remotely via Zoom.

 Mentoring Matters Magna Self-Guided Workshops